 Sign up for online job search tools

 Create a professional presence online by creating a profile on job search websites.
-The most popular tools for your job search are LinkedIn, CareerBuilder, Indeed, and Glassdoor.
-You can read more about how to look for job opportunities.
+Some of the most popular job search websites are Upwork, Glassdoor, LinkedIn, Indeed, SimplyHired, ZipRecruiter, USJobs, etc. You can read more about how to look for job opportunities in the United States.

 Join volunteer efforts